 Plant-out tender vegetables

-- Finish transplanting indoor-grown cucumbers, squash, zucchini & pumpkin.
+- Finish transplanting indoor-grown cucumbers, summer squash, zucchini & winter squash and pumpkin.

 - Plant out tender potted pepper plants.
 Same too for aubergine.